 High-Intensity Rowing: Hard and fast rowing for a pre-determined period.
 This is not for beginners but beneficial to Intermediate and Advanced users.
 Helps stamina, and mental and physical abilities.

 Pyramid: meant for elite Rowers.
 Suggested stroke rates: 4 mins at 22 strokes/min > 3 mins at 24 strokes/min > 2 mins at 26 strokes/min > 1 min at 28 strokes/min

 Time Trials – Type of workout where you record your time to row a pre-determined distance (usually 2,000 meters), or record your distance rowed within a target time, for example, 2 minutes.
 The results can be used to judge your progress over time.

 BRIC – British Rowing Indoor Championships (was previously BIRC).
 Has moved around venues but now moving to London, UK

-Display – Shows your workout data like, distance you rowed, time it’s taken, strokes per minute, calories used and pulse rate etc. The high end models allow you to download the data to your PC.
+Display – Shows your workout data like the distance you rowed, the time it’s taken, strokes per minute, calories used and pulse rate, etc. The high-end models allow you to download the data to your PC.

-DPS – Distance per Stroke (good indicator of technique.
+DPS – Distance per Stroke (a good indicator of technique.
 Displayed on the Rowpro software)

 EIRC – English Indoor Rowing Championships – held at the National Cycling Centre, Manchester, UK